Toyoda Gosei Co., Ltd. Toyoda Gosei Co., Ltd.

 • Earthquake resistance measures for buildings and facilities

-• Establishment of a disaster prevention center to serve as an operations base for the entire company in the event of a disaster
+• Establishment of a disaster preparedness center to serve as an operations base for the entire company in the event of a disaster

 • Equipping all locations with a multi-channel access (MCA) radio system*1 and satellite phones